Frostbite1536/EvmosRosetta/README.md

 - Supports error handling and logging

 ## Libraries and API Integrations
-- PRAW (Python Reddit API Wrapper) for interacting with the Reddit API
+- **PRAW** (Python Reddit API Wrapper):
+  Allows the bot to access and extract information from the specified subreddit.
+For more information on usage, please visit [PRAW Documentation](https://praw.readthedocs.io/).

+- **Telebot** (pyTelegramBotAPI):
-- Telebot (pyTelegramBotAPI) for interacting with the Telegram Bot API
+  Facilitates interactions with the Telegram Bot API for sending messages and handling bot commands.
+For more information, please visit the [pyTelegramBotAPI GitHub repository](https://github.com/eternnoir/pyTelegramBotAPI).

-- OpenAI for interacting with GPT-3 models
+- **OpenAI** for interacting with GPT-3 models:
+  This project uses the OpenAI API for GPT-3 translations, refining translations, and language-specific prompts.
+For more information on usage and terms of service, please visit [OpenAI API Documentation](https://beta.openai.com/docs/).

-- Requests for interacting with the DeepL API
+- **Requests** for interacting with the DeepL API:
+  This library enables sending HTTP requests to the DeepL API for obtaining translations.
+For more information on usage, please visit [Requests Documentation](https://docs.python-requests.org/) and the [DeepL API Documentation](https://www.deepl.com/en/docs-api/).

 ## Setup
 1. Install the required Python libraries using the following command: